NelsonWu820/amazonLike/README.md

 ---place gif

 # Description
-A full web application that simulates the Amazon purchasing experience with features such as buying items, seeing past user's comments and ratings, seeing past purchases, and rating products yourself.
-A full-stack application running on the MERN stack using React as the front-end library and redux to help handle global states.
-Here MongoDB will be used to store data until the user deletes their account.
-While Node and the Express  framework are used as the back-end server.
+A full web application that simulates the Amazon purchasing experience with features such as buying items, seeing past user's comments and ratings, seeing past purchases, and rating products.
+Operating on the MERN stack, we've utilized React for the frontend, bolstered by Redux for streamlined state management.
+MongoDB serves as our reliable data repository, safeguarding user information until they opt for account deletion.
+On the backend, Node.js and Express seamlessly handle requests, ensuring smooth communication with Mongo for data retrieval.

 ### Built With